oncodash/ontoweaver/README.md

 edge_types  = types.all.edges()
 ```

-### How to filter properties of elements of the same ontological type
+### How to map properties on several nodes of the same type

 In some cases there might be a need to filter properties of the same ontological type.
 For example, if you have a table
 of proteins defining sources and targets of interactions: